Contact US NOTIFY ME INFORMATION SESSION

 1. What is the Excel Fellowship?

-The Excel Fellowship is a highly selective internship/fellowship program, beginning with an immersive 10-week professional internship for young adults from around the globe.
-Each Israeli Excel Fellow is paired with a like-minded US or international peer; together, they engage with distinguished Israeli leaders from business, technology, politics and philanthropic organizations to discuss leadership, innovation, Jewish identity, the global economy, and teamwork.
-Israeli participants form meaningful relationships with their peers and become a part of the Excel community and Alumni association, comprised of over 1000 highly motivated and talented individuals from various countries, working in the world's leading corporations and startups.
-We empower the finest in their path towards leadership and influence, and thus are highly selective and invest a lot of resources in our fellows.
+The Excel Fellowship is a highly selective 10-week internship program for young adults worldwide.
+Each Israeli Excel Fellow is paired with a US or international peer, engaging with distinguished Israeli leaders in business, technology, politics, and philanthropy to explore leadership, innovation, Jewish identity, and teamwork.
+Participants build meaningful relationships and join an alumni network of over 1,300 motivated individuals working in leading corporations and startups.
+We are committed to empowering future leaders, making our selection process rigorous and resource-intensive.

 2. What are the exact dates of the program?